 When I picked up Sprinkle, I thought I was just getting a moody cat with a raccoon tail that needed socialization.
 She had been through a lot over the past few months.
-Her family was evicted from their home and she was taken to ACCT Philly.
-At one point, she was lost in the ceiling for an ENTIRE month (she somehow found food and water), only to return to a kennel fighting an upper respiratory infection (URI).
+After her family was evicted, someone brought her to ACCT Philly.
+Then, she vanished – living in the ceiling for an ENTIRE month (she somehow found food and water).
+She returned to a kennel fighting an upper respiratory infection (URI).
 Then, she was displaying signs that she was in heat and her hormones were raging.
 The clincher?
-An exploratory surgery revealed she was already spayed.
+During exploratory surgery, a vet discovered that she had already undergone a spay.
 So what was her problem?
 What could cause these symptoms?
 The answer turned out to be a simple, but not common.

 WARNING: There are graphic pics from Sprinkle’s 2nd surgery in this post.
 Please do not read if you are squeamish.